Schupfnudel: Regional terms and forms

 Though they can be found throughout Germany, they are especially popular in the cuisine of Baden and Swabia.
 There, in addition to Schupfnudeln they are called Baunzen or Bubenspitzle.

 In Bavarian cuisine they are known as Fingernudeln (finger noodles), Dradewixpfeiferl, Kartoffel- or Erdepfebaunkerl (potato Baunkerl) or Schupfnudeln, and in Upper Palatinate they are called Schopperla or Schoppala.

+In Hungary a similar pasta is called Nudli.
+It is eaten with poppy seeds, sour cream or jam (usually peach or cherry) and sometimes with cabbages.

 In the Odenwald their name is Krautnudeln (cabbage noodles) and in the Palatinate they are called Buwespitzle.
 The Bauchstecherla in Franconia are a bit thinner and more pointed.

 A special variety of these noodles is called Mohnnudeln (poppy seed noodles) and can be found throughout Bavaria and Austria.

 Etymology and preparation

 The name Schupf- or Fingernudel refers to the preparation and shape of the noodle and not to the ingredients.
 The word Schupf comes from schupfen in the regional sense "to roll, flatten".
 There is no single authentic recipe; instead there are many widely different ways of preparation in different regions.
 Many of these variations claim to be the original and authentic Schupfnudeln.

 This disagreement is reflected in reference works.
 The large 10-volume version of the Duden (the preeminent German dictionary) says that Schupfnudels are a fried dish while Ludwig Zehetner writes in his Bavarian Dictionary that they are boiled in salt water.

 Simple recipes only use rye flour and water for the dough, but many recipes include mashed potatoes, wheat flour and egg.
 The dough is kneaded and then rolled into a long, thin cylinder.
 This roll is cut into pieces about half an inch in width.
 These are rolled into the typical shape of Schupfnudeln.
 Afterwards they are either cooked in salty water for about ten minutes or deep fried.
 Many recipes include frying them in a pan afterwards as well.

-Subsequently they are served in different ways: savory with sage butter or sauerkraut or sweet with poppy seeds, sugar and cinnamon.
+Subsequently, they are served in different ways: savory with sage butter or sauerkraut or sweet with poppy seeds, sugar and cinnamon.
 In all cases it is necessary that the relatively bland noodles incorporate the flavor of the other ingredients.
 Schupfnudeln can be served either as a side dish or as a main dish.

 Schupfnudeln pan fried with bacon bits and sauerkraut are commonly served at public wine festivals throughout Baden and Swabia.
 In Swabia, Schupfnudeln are often served with cold fruits like cold stewed apples or pears.